tarantool/graphql.0/README.md

 * The `delete` argument is forbidden with `insert` or `update` arguments.
 * The `delete` argument is forbidden in `query` requests.
-* The same fields traversal order and 'select -> change -> select connected' order of operations for an one field are applied likewise for the `update` argument.
+* The same fields traversal order and 'select -> change -> select connected' order of operations for one field are applied likewise for the `update` argument.
 * The `limit` argument can be used to define how many objects are subject to deletion and `offset` can help with adjusting start point of multi-object